galwyn/reathm/CICD_SETUP_PLAN.md

 - [ ] **3.1: Create Workflow File**
     - **Work Items:** I will create a new GitHub Actions workflow file at `.github/workflows/deploy_preview.yml`.
-    - **Purpose:** This file will contain the instructions for deploying a temporary preview of the app and running cloud tests.
+    - **Purpose:** This file will contain the instructions for deploying a temporary preview of the app.

 - [ ] **3.2: Define Workflow Trigger**
     - **Work Items:** I will add configuration to the `deploy_preview.yml` file.